yahoo/check-log4j/README.md

      CVE-2021-4428.

-     Since this vulnerability is in a specific Java class that may be inside nested jar, check-log4j may be somewhat intrusive to run and should be executed with care and consideration of the system's load.
+     Since this vulnerability is in a specific Java class that may be inside nested JARs or WARs, check-log4j may be somewhat intrusive to run and should be executed with care and consideration of the system's load.
      Please see DETAILS for more information.

 OPTIONS
      The following options are supported by check-log4j: